 TOPICS: The focus topic changes each week.

-RECORDINGS: Most weeks, the net is recorded.
+RECORDINGS: Some past nets have been recorded.
 Click here or follow the links at the top of the page for the MP3 archives.

 ON-AIR DETAILS: Mondays, 9:00 p.m. local time.
 The Mt.
 Ord 146.92(- offset), the Shaw Butte 147.24(+), and (as of April 2012) the Scottsdale Airpark 146.76(-) linked repeaters.
 All require 162.2 Hz tone.
 The repeaters are linked and cover most of Maricopa County and portions of Pinal, Gila, Coconino, and Yavapai Counties in central Arizona.
 They are not available on IRPL, EchoLink, or any other such network.